austintgriffith/Pyth.io-Site/content/fleet/combinercontracts.md

     reward[_request] = tokenContract.reserved(_request)/rewardableMiners;
     if(reward[_request]<1) reward[_request]=1;

-    //reset the pointer back to the head so we can iterate through again current[_request] = responsesContract.heads(_request);
+    //reset the pointer back to the head so we can iterate through again if we have some later mode
+    //what will most likely happen is we move to the RESET mode and this is set back to address(0) current[_request] = responsesContract.heads(_request);
   }